The best methods for keeping your palms healthy and thriving

 If your palm has brown and black spots, it may have a fungus called black spot fungus or leaf spots.
 Leaf spots mostly occur due to how and where the palm receives water and are more common in juvenile palms.
 If the palm receives too much overhead water through either rain or hand-watering, they may contract leaf spots.
 It is a common occurrence during the summer time when we get a lot of rain.
 To treat this issue, we recommend using our Liquid Systemic Fungicide, which is available both in a

-concentrate and as a ready-to-spray hose end attachment.
+ready-to-spray hose end attachment.
 Follow up fungicidal treatment with a palm fertilizer.
 However, you want to wait until you notice that the spread of the contagion has stopped before you put down more fertilizer, otherwise you may end up feeding both the plant and the fungus.
 The iron in our palm fertilizers will also help correct this issue.

 Photo Credit: T.K.
 Broschat, M.L.
 Elliot; UF/IFAS